GarrettArm/improvising_crane/README.md

         -d  {in detached mode}
         --build {make the docker image if it doesn't yet exist}

+    stop    {halt the containers but keeps them intact}

-    down    {kill & remove the containers,
+    down    {halt & remove the containers,
              preserves volumes and images}

     exec container_name /bin/bash {or other program from inside the container}

     logs     {show logs}

+        -f  {follow the log tail}